 Let me create a service and a route for our testing.
 I am using httpbin as upstream service.

 We can see the upstream (httpbin) received the decoded JWS in the authorization header.

 As you can see from above example, JWE was decrypted but there was no consumer associated with the token.
 If we want to rate limit consumers, we need to use one of Kong’s authentication plugins.
 Let me use JWT plugin to demostrate how this works.

 If you are not sure how JWT plugin works, please check my previous post.

 I am also enabling JWT plugin on our route.

 curl --request POST \ --url http://localhost:8001/routes/jwe-route/plugins \ --data name=jwt

 curl --request POST \ --url http://localhost:8001/consumers \ --data username=jwt-user

 Lastly we need to associate the EC public key to this consumer as JWT credential.
 (We use the EC key to sign JWS token on our python script).

-Now if you send the request again you should see something headers like X-Consumer-Username and X-Consumer-Id are sent to upstream.
-This mean Kong also validates the JWS token inside JWE token and found the consumer.
+Now if you send the request again you should see headers like X-Consumer-Username and X-Consumer-Id are sent to upstream.
+This mean Kong also validates the JWS token inside JWE token and found matching consumer.